ClickHouse/ClickHouse/docs/en/query_language/functions/conditional_functions.md

 │    3 │     1 │ right is greater or equal than left │
 └──────┴───────┴─────────────────────────────────────┘
 ```
-Note: `NULL` values are not used in this example, check *`NULL` values in conditinals"* section below.
+Note: `NULL` values are not used in this example, check [NULL values in conditionals](#null-values-in-conditionals) section.

 ## Ternary operator